 What judgements do inspectors make?

-Inspectors will make graded judgements on the following areas using the four-point scale:
+Inspectors will make separate graded judgements on the following areas using the four-point scale:

 - grade 1 (outstanding)